 The information we hold about you will depend on how you shop and interact with us, so the more information you can give about what it is you want you see, the quicker and more specific our response can be.

 You also have the right to request we correct any inaccurate information we hold, as well as the right to object to profiling and the right to ask us to delete your information.

-If you have any questions, concerns or objections about how we use your personal information please contact us using the details above.
+If you have any questions, concerns or objections about how we use your personal information please contact the Data Protection Officer using the details above.